Fallen Earth is a Post Apocalyptic

 - Damn You, Muscle Memory: The game uses standard WASD, except mouselook is disabled outside of combat mode.
 If you want to turn, you have to hit Q or E. Now go from playing this for a while to any other WASD plus mouse game.
 Especially if that game has other commands mapped to Q or E.

-- Dancin' in the Ruins: The Children of The Apocalypse.
+- Dancin' in the Ruins: The Children of The Apocalypse, (or CHOTA).

 - Death Is a Slap on the Wrist: For players, dying means respawning at a nearby Life Net station, taking some (very easily repaired) damage to their worn equipment, and taking a short-term penalty on experience points earned.